 Dr. Patel’s surgical specialties include cataract surgery, LASIK eye surgery, and cornea transplants.
 Regarding his refractive surgery experience, Dr. Patel is fully certified and has been performing custom LASIK with the leading laser system, VISX®.
 He has experience with IntraLase® technology as well as with the Moria and Amadeus microkeratomes.
 Dr. Patel also performs various corneal surgeries, including full-thickness corneal transplants (penetrating keratoplasty) as well as the newer partial-thickness corneal transplant, DSAEK, which allows faster visual recovery and avoids stitches.

-- Associations and Professional Memberships
+- Professional Memberships / Achievements

 American Academy of Ophthalmology (AAO)